cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   Doing so around 6000 lines of C++ code could be saved, nevertheless functionality and performance were improved!

+- The welcome screen was created newly, so that the texts of different languages can be combined with the background more easily.

 - Now compiled with VS2008.

 - Update of used libraries and other software to the following versions: